What can you expect when your baby is three weeks old?

 - Are you going it alone?
 If your partner has returned to work, you may be starting to feel lonely in your everyday activities.
 It’s a good time to join some parenting groups and meet up with some other new parents.
 Don’t forget, you can always try shared parental leave so you’re both home for the same amount of time.

-What problems should parents of a 3-week-old baby be aware of?
+What problems should parents of aware of at three weeks?

 - Sleep deprivation: After three weeks of interrupted sleep, you’re bound to feeling the effects of sleep deprivation right now.
 Check out these foods that help beat exhaustion.
 We also know a bunch of new mummy makeup products you can use to look more awake, even if you don’t feel it!